hedlund/starter-webpack-react/README.md

-# Yet Another Webpack Starter
+# Yet Another Webpack & React Starter

+>A fork of my [Webpack Starter](https://github.com/hedlund/starter-webpack).

 Including, but not limited to, the following: